2hands10fingers/TwittMus/README.md

 # TwittMus - Tweet to Midi Conversion

-Track any word or hashtag into Twitter and have each tweet converted into MIDI, or musical information, that is sent to a port on your computer which can then be read by any program reading MIDI information that port number.
+Track any word or hashtag into Twitter and have each tweet converted into MIDI, or musical information, that is sent to a port on your computer which can then be read by any program reading MIDI information via that port number.

 # Installation